Elly Conway: 2016–2023

 Two years later, Chloe visits Elly in Sydney, where she and Shaun have moved to after breaking up.
 Elly follows Chloe back to Erinsborough and tells her that she wants to be with her.
-Elly admits that she identifies as queer and knows who she is now.
+Elly admits that she is queer and knows who she is now.
 She tells Chloe to take her time and call her when she is ready to talk further.
 Elly then joins Karl and Susan for brunch with her cousin Malcolm and his girlfriend Izzy Hoyland (Natalie Bassingthwaite).
 She later returns to see Chloe, who says that out of all her relationships, Elly has meant the most to her, but she is unsure if it is real.
 Elly tells Chloe what their life could look like together in Sydney, but Chloe is still hesitant and pulls away from their kiss as she needs time to think.
 Elly catches up with David and she meets Chloe's former girlfriend Nicolette Stone (Charlotte Chimes).
 David points out that it took Elly a long time to come to terms with her sexuality, and that Chloe needs more than a day to figure out what she wants.
 Elly visits Chloe to tell her that she is leaving for Sydney, after realising that she needs to back off and give her some proper time to think things through.
 Elly adds that she will wait as long as it takes.
 Elly returns along with Bea to attend Toadie's wedding.
 Chloe kisses Elly, cementing their reconciliation as a couple.
-Chloe's house is the only one still up for sale by the end of the episode, hinting that they'll move to Sydney.
+Chloe moves to Sydney to be with Elly and Aster.

+A couple of years later, Chloe returns to Erinsborough to temporarily help run Lassiters.
+She invites Elly to join her, who soon notices her odd behaviour.
+Chloe admits that she has started presenting with Huntington's symptoms, and offers Elly a way out of their relationship, so she does not have to watch her condition deteriorate.
+Elly seeks advice from Susan and Nicolette, before assuring Chloe that she means a lot to her and Aster.
+She then proposes, which Chloe accepts.
+In the midst of planning their wedding, Elly learns that Liz has been leaving Aster home alone while she is meant to be babysitting.
+Elly tells Liz not to come to the wedding.
+Susan offers to take care of Aster while Elly and Chloe go on their honeymoon.
+The couple marry at the pavilion in front of their family and friends, before leaving for their honeymoon that same day.